ghkhashayar/docs/docs/crud.md

 #### defaultDashboardCard
 `type: boolean`

- Enable or disable default count card on dashboard
+ Enable or disable default count card on the dashboard

 #### badge
 `type: function`